test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

 Examples
 ========

-Example 1: rst file
+Example 1: RST file
 -------------------

-The text of this chapter is taken over from an rst file named ``Description.rst``.
+The text of this chapter is taken over from an RST file named ``Description.rst``.

-This rst file contains the following headlines:
+This RST file contains the following headlines:

 ::